Olimpia1988/TaskManagerFireBase/README.md

 ##### This view allows the user to create a task, a description of the task , set a time and date, a reminder and save it.

+#### Calendar View:

+##### This calendar view makes it easier for the user to see all of the tasks happening in the month.

+#### Login and Logout view:

+##### When the user entes an valid email and password, it saves it to it’s profile.
+By clicking on the profile icon the user can close the session and log in again.